15 Things No One Tells You About Moving to a Small Town

 Everything slows down

 Joana Mendes swapped Lisbon’s 2.7 million people for the 4,973 people of Boliqueime, Portugal.
-“What surprised me the most was the real quality of life; the real time you spent with friends, not in a hurry, but really enjoying the moment.”
+“What surprised me the most was the real quality of life; the real-time you spent with friends, not in a hurry, but really enjoying the moment.”
 There’s an unexpected change in pace from a big city to a small town, where everything from buying groceries to drinking coffee is often done slower and more deliberately than in a bustling metropolis.
-Learn 50 other simple pleasures that make life worth living.

 Traveling hours for frozen yogurt isn’t crazy